-Mark Taylor works on assignment for various Canadian publications and wire services, including The Globe and Mail, National Post, the Canadian Press and CPImages.
-Taylor's photos have appeared in The New York Times, Washington Post, USA Today, Maclean’s Magazine and numerous other websites and publications throughout Canada and the United States.
-Other clients include the National Film Board of Canada, CBC, the Calgary Herald and magazines including Western Living, Harrowsmith Country Life, Unlimited, Flavours, Briarpatch, Sasquatch, Positive Thinking, Canadian Poker Player, and HR Reporter.
+Mark Taylor here, photojournalist.
+For the last 20 years I have worked on assignment for The Globe and Mail, Toronto Star, Maclean's magazine, National Post and the Canadian Press.
+My photos have appeared in The New York Times, New York Daily News, Washington Post, USA Today, ESPN.com and numerous other websites and publications throughout Canada and around the world.
+Other clients include the National Film Board of Canada, CBC, and Scotland's The Sunday Post.

 - Breaking news

 Richard Wolfe, co founder of the notorious Indian Posse gang, poses at his kitchen table with a photo of his late brother Daniel.
 Richard was recently released from prison after serving 15 years for attempted murder.
 MARK TAYLOR GALLERY

 Saskatchewan Roughrider fans erupt after linebacker Kye Stewart recovers a fumble during CFL action against the Toronto Argonauts in Regina, Saturday October 9, 2010.
 MARK TAYLOR FOR THE CANADIAN PRESS.